Internal Investigations

 Clarification of objectives, scope, reporting lines and confidentiality (Legal, Compliance, HR, supervisory bodies).

-A structured plan, identification and preservation of relevant documents and data.
+A structured plan, review and preservation of relevant documents and data.

 • Interviews & hearings